Particular/docs.particular.net/Content/ServiceMatrix/getting-started-fault-tolerance-servicematrix-1.0.md

 If you leave the endpoint running a while longer, you'll see that it tries processing the message again.
 After three retries, the retries stop and the message ends up in the error queue (in the default configuration this should be after roughly one minute).

-**NOTE**: When a message cannot be deserialized, it bypasses all retry behaviors and moves directly to the error queue.
+NOTE: When a message cannot be deserialized, it bypasses all retry behaviors and moves directly to the error queue.

 ##Retries, Errors, and Auditing
 If a message fails continuously (due to a bug in the system, for example), it ultimately moves to the error queue that is configured for the endpoint after all the various retries have been performed.